Puran Bhagat: Worship

 Puran also known as Baba Sahaj Nath Ji, is the supreme head of the Jandiyals, a Hindu caste.
 The Jandiyals gather twice a year on Guru Purnima and worship Puran Bhagat.
 The temple of Bawa Sahaj Nath Ji is located in Pakistan, but after partition, the Jandiyals constructed a temple in Jandi near Heeranagar, Jammu, and in Talab tillo (Jammu), another temple is in Taragarh near Dinanagar where Sharma's including Khajuria's gather twice year and a fourth one is in Dorangla.

 Jandiyal families who came from Pakistan bought that temple's sand and used it to construct a small temple in Taragarh.
 People from all over India come here on Guru Purnima for Darshan.

 In addition to the Targarh temple, Jandiyals (Mahajan) have built temples at Agra, Jammu, and Udhampur (J&K).
 Udhampur city is also known as Devika Nagri.
 The temple is located at Bypass Road, Fangyal.
 Jandiyal biradari celebrates and worships Baba Sehaj Nath ji twice a year on Budh Purnima and Kartik Purnima.

 In popular culture

 A number of Indian films have been made on the legend of Puran Bhagat.
 These include: Puran Bhagat (1928) by Pesi Karani, Puran Bhagat (1933) by Debaki Bose, Bhakta Puran (1949) by Chaturbhuj Doshi, Bhakta Puran (1952) by Dhirubhai Desai.

 Loona (1965), is an epic verse play based on the legend of Puran Bhagat by Shiv Kumar Batalvi, now considered a masterpiece in modern Punjabi literature, and which also created a new genre, of modern Punjabi kissa.
 Though Loona is portrayed as a villain in the legend, Batalvi created the epic around her agony which caused her to become a villain.
 Batalvi became the youngest recipient of the Sahitya Akademi Award in 1967 for Loona.

+Punjabi writer Puran Singh wrote a poem about Puran Bhagat.